Requesting Medical Records

 It is a Federal Civil Rights and HIPAA Violation to refuse to give them to a patient.

-Please note, the federal law (HIPAA) allows you access to your records, but state laws affect medical record retention, legal timeframe to access records after a request (some state laws are shorter than the 30 days required by HIPAA), and copying fees.
+Please note, federal law (HIPAA) allows you access to your records, but state laws affect medical record retention, legal timeframe to access records after a request (some state laws are shorter than the 30 days required by HIPAA), and copying fees.

 Obtaining Medical Records: